Hhbecker/CoogleEngine/README.md

     *if there is punctuation next to a word it doesn't recognize just the word

-What to submit
-* the source code files on github with function header documentation
-* the makefile, and (3)
-* documentation

 Documentation includes
 * description of your implementation